 Lying below the hamlet of Caim on the north-eastern tip of Anglesey is a beach of wave-cut platforms backed by limestone cliffs.
 It's a good beach for fossil hunting - corals and brachiapods being common finds.

-Access is from the west side of Caim, a well-maintained path descends slowly through woodland, closely following a small stream.
+Access is from the west side of Caim, where a well-maintained path descends slowly through woodland closely following a small stream.
 At its end is a drop of about 15 feet to the shore, with several large limestone blocks immediately beneath.
 This last section is a little tricky, but a way down can usually be found if you look - and proceed - carefully.